 Doctor David Ramsey trained at the University of Illinois at Chicago, a combined medical degree with both a Ph.D. in Physiology & Biophysics and a Masters in Public Health Administration, as the first triple-degree student to graduate from the College of Medicine.

-His research seeks to exploit this fundamental aspect of retinal physiology by harnessing light as a treatment regimen for diabetic retinopathy.
+His research seeks to exploit this fundamental aspect of retinal physiology by harnessing light as a treatment regimen for diabetic retinopathy giving patients the quality eye care they need.
 Ongoing studies in the Lahey Divisions of Ophthalmology are seeking to determine whether this noninvasive intervention can limit the progression of diabetic retinopathy to PDR and/or reduce levels of sight-impairing macular edema.